alp78/getpymods/README.md

 # getpymods
-Extract all modules used in Python files within a nested folder
+Extract top level imports used in Python files within a nested folder

 --> creates a JSON with two keys in script folder:

-- IMPORTED: list of all external modules installed
+- IMPORTED: list of all external modules imported
 - STANDARD: list of modules part of the Python standard library